 Class 02 -Layers of Culture & Identity

-Summary: We studied and discussed the layers between identity and culture and the multiple dimensions of diversity and culture based on your own identity.
+Summary: We studied and discussed the layers between identity and culture, as well as the multiple dimensions of diversity and culture, in relation to your own identity.
 You also learned more about your classmates and me.
-We will study global citizenship after we reflect on our own dimensions of our identity and culture.
+We will study global citizenship after we reflect on our own dimensions of identity and culture.

 Your Free Rice Learning Program

-Please make an account to our ESP1b Intercultural Global Citizenship 2024 with our class code provided in class 01.
-You can make any name that as you wish, but please let me know your game name.
+Please create an account on our AL2 Intercultural Global Citizenship 2025 platform using the class code provided in class 01.
+You can make any name that you wish, but please let me know your game name.
 For your English motivation, you can choose any of the English categories and study as you wish.
-Your goal is to get 2,000 correct answers before the last class on 07/31/2024 at your pace, but do practice sometime every week.
+Your goal is to achieve 4,000 correct answers by the last class in January, at your own pace, but practice occasionally every week.
 This is 20% of the class grade, and you will help feed children around the world in hunger for free sponsored by the United Nations and the World Food Programme, which won a Nobel Peace Prize!

 Following the orientation, we worked on the communication framework and standards below in new pairs and used the questions in worksheet two to explore the unique aspects of culture: